The Beer Garden Guide to Munich

 Hopfengarten

 Just on the other side of Westpark is Hopfengarten, a more traditional beer garden where you can find all the classics including grilled sausage, big pretzels, and beer.
 Similar to Cafe Gans am Wasser, it has a more local feel, but the clientele tends to be a little older.
-If you’re in the park and both are open it’s totally worth checking out both.
+If you’re in the park and both are open it’s worth checking out both!

 Siegenburger Str.
 43, 81373 | Website